You will be met on arrival at Delhi airport and assisted with the transfer to your hotel. Overnight in Delhi.

 Day 7 : Jaisalmer – Osiyan - Jodhpur

-Drive to Osiyan and visit the impressive Hindu and Jain temples here then continue on to the ‘Blue City’, Jodhpur.
+Drive to Osiyan and visit the impressive Hindu and Jain temples here.
+Then continue your drive to the ‘Blue City’ Jodhpur.
 This ancient trading post is dominated by its famous fort - Meherangarh - which sits high atop a ridge above the bustling markets and bazaars of the Old City.
 Overnight in Jodhpur.

 Day 8 : Jodhpur – Jojawar

-In the morning drive through the hills and board the special mountain-railway train for a wonderful scenic journey through the Aravali Range.
-Later return to Jojawar for lunch.
+Today morning have an unusual excursion from Jojawar to have ride in a local train through the hills- a great way to experience short-haul train travel in a truly local fashion.
+And also explore the country around the Bagh in style in our Chevy 1934 or a vintage Land Rover.
+There are other great possibilities from Jojawar- village visits, small temples in the forest to visit, wildlife sanctuaries, walks in the hills and some truly wonderful hospitality from the host family.
+A walk around their 150 acre farm which has now returned to a natural state with a range of birds and wildlife.
 In the afternoon, you can choose to take a jeep safari to visit villages of the Bishnoi people who inhabit much of the western desert of Rajasthan.
 They are a semi-nomadic people with a strong ethos of protecting the fragile environment which supports them.
-The jeep safari will help you to gain an appreciation of their lifestyle as well as the natural beauty of this region.
-Overnight at Rawla Jojawar
+This jeep safari will help you to gain an appreciation of their lifestyle as well as the natural beauty of this region.
+Overnight at Rawla Jojawar.

-Drive to Ranakpur and tour the temples here which are the most sacred site in Jainism.
+Drive to Ranakpur which is the most sacred site in Jainism.
 The drive from Ranakpur to Udaipur is truly beautiful as the road traverses lush valleys dotted with streams and tumbling waterfalls.
 On reaching Udaipur, check in at your hotel and enjoy time in the late afternoon enjoying a cool drink on a roof terrace overlooking picturesque Lake Pichola.
 Overnight in Udaipur.

 Dubbed ‘the most romantic city in India’, Udaipur is a truly unique place with major sites including the City Palace, Jagannath Temple and the island of Jag Mandir (which can be visited during your afternoon boat cruise on the Lake).
 While each major city in Rajasthan boasts markets which are unique and enthralling, those in Udaipur are particularly noteworthy, with major areas of interest including the many silversmiths and painters who still produce miniature works in the centuries - old Udaipur - school tradition.
 Overnight in Udaipur.